groonga/groonga/doc/source/reference/normalizers.rst

 LETTER KA) + half-width katakana voiced sound mark (U+FF9E HALFWIDTH KATAKANA VOICED SOUND MARK) is normalized to full-width katakana with voiced sound mark (U+30AC KATAKANA LETTER GA).
-The former is two chracters but the latter is one character.
+The former is two characters but the latter is one character.

 Here is an example that uses ``NormalizerAuto`` normalizer: